Revised October, 2018.

 Onions provide many attractive qualities to consumers, particularly in today’s health-conscious market.
 Research has shown that onions are low in calories and are a good source of dietary fiber and vitamin C.

 Onions can be divided into three marketable categories: spring ("green"), summer fresh market onions and fall/winter storage ("dry bulb") onions.
 Fresh market, or green, onions are pulled while the tops are still green and usually before a large bulb has formed.
 Fresh market onions can be identified by thin, light-colored skin and may have edible green tops.
-Summer storage onions (often referred to as dry bulb) accounted for about 87 percent of annual U.S. onion production in 2014.

 An important niche market and value-added success story is centered on the Georgia Vidalia Onion industry.
 Vidalia® onions are the pioneer of sweet onions and are grown only in the mild climate and unique soil surrounding Vidalia, Georgia.
 This fresh-market onion is available nationwide on supermarket shelves and commands a premium price.